When First Contact Becomes Last Call

 Nimi was a nobody.

-His meteoric rise to fame would culminate in a tragic event seldom seen in the universe.
-Nimi takes it all in stride, as he never sought the notoriety that doomed his species.
+Nimi Korble endured a meteoric rise to fame, one that culminated in a tragic event seldom seen in the universe.
+Amazingly, he takes it all in stride, as he never sought the notoriety that doomed his species.
 This short interview explores what happens when a civilization completely botches first contact.

 * As a special bonus, this short also includes the first chapter of Roy: The Most Chaotic Midlife Crisis in Cosmic History.